locationtech/udig-platform/docs/user/en/Document view.rst

 Some layers and features support storing of documents as attachments.
 Attachments are copied into the application and managed along with the resource.

-For features, specific attributes can be marked to reference a document, we call these *hotlinks*.
+For features, specific attributes can be marked as a *hotlink* to reference a document.
 Hotlinks that are not currently set will show up as "Unassigned".

 View Menu
 ---------